Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Data and method

 \subsection{Corpus}

-The Japanese National Diet Library released the NDL Ngram Data~\footnote{\url{https://github.com/ndl-lab/ndlngramdata}} in 2022.
-The dataset contains approximately 890 million unique n-gram extracted from the text of over 970,000 digitized books in Japan, comprising nearly all books published in Japan since the Meiji era (around 1868).
+The Japanese National Diet Library released the NDL Ngram Dataset~\citep{ngramdata} in 2022.
+The dataset provides book and magazine data, covering publications released in Japan since the Meiji era (around 1868).
 It includes uni-grams to five-grams along with their yearly frequencies.
 N-grams that appear fewer than four times through the whole periods were excluded during corpus construction.
 Although the dataset aims to include all books and magazines published in Japan, it only contains works whose copyright protection has expired.
+We merged the book and magazine datasets to train yearly embedding models for 1900--1999.
+We also trained separate models on the book-only and magazine-only corpora.
+However, as these models were of lower quality than those based on the merged data, we use only the latter for our main analysis.
+Supplementary analyses using the book-only and magazine-only corpora are provided in the Appendix~\ref{sec-book-analysis} and~\ref{sec-magazine-analysis}.

 Figure~\ref{fig:frequencyall} presents the total number of n-grams per year.
-We restricted our analysis to the period between 1900 and 1999 for three reasons: (1) the relatively large volume of available data, (2) consistency with previous studies that quantify stereotypes over a 100-year span \citep{garg2018word, kozlowski2019geometry, bhatia2021changes}, and (3) sufficient temporal coverage both before and after the U.S. occupation of Japan.
-Notably, the total number of n-grams in 1945 drops sharply, likely reflecting the disruptions caused by World War I I and postwar censorship under U.S. occupation.
+We restricted our training to the period between 1900 and 1999 for two reasons: (1) consistency with previous studies that quantify stereotypes over a 100-year span \citep{garg2018word, kozlowski2019geometry, bhatia2021changes}, and (2) sufficient temporal coverage both before and after the U.S.-led Allied occupation of Japan.
+Notably, the total number of n-grams in 1945 drops sharply, likely reflecting the disruptions caused by World War I I and postwar censorship under the Occupation.
 The sharp decline in n-grams beginning around 1970 is the result of copyright limitations on which works could be digitized.

+Using metadata from the Japanese National Diet Library, which include information on book titles, authors, and genre classifications, we estimated (1) the distribution of book genres and (2) the proportion of male and female authors.
+We find that no single genre accounts for a majority of the books, and that genre distributions remain highly stable across time.
+In addition, between 66\% and 92\% of authors are inferred to be male across the years between 1900 and 1999.
+Together, these results suggest that temporal changes in our estimates are unlikely to be driven solely by large shifts in genre composition.
+The strong male predominance among authors may also reflect the gendered structure of literary production in Japan during this period, rather than constituting only a source of bias.
+Detailed methods and results are provided in the Appendix~\ref{secbookcategory} and~\ref{secauthor}.
+Note that genre and author name information are not available for the magazine data.